Vivek1012/JSONvalidator/README.md

 # Json-Parser
-The Parser is able to validate all JSON strings raise the error accordingly.
+The Parser is able to validate all JSON strings and raise the error accordingly.
 It gives an error message in case of invalid JSON.

 ## Pitfalls
 * Validation of duplicate key is not implemented.